-If heating cable is chosen, it is recommended to use fitting band to fasten it to the floor base, for example, galvanized DEVIfastTM fitting band.
-DEVIfastTM is usually attached to the floor (screwed, nailed or glued) in parallel lines spaced every 50 cm, but not more than 1 m.
+If heating cable is chosen, it is recommended to use fitting band to fasten it to the floor base, for example, galvanized ECfast fitting band.
+ECfast is usually attached to the floor (screwed, nailed or glued) in parallel lines spaced every 50 cm, but not more than 1 m.
 As a result, approximately two meters of band for each square meter of installation area are used.

-Calculation of fitting band length L{FIX} (m) - cable installation area is multiplied by two:

-$$L{FIX} = AS{INST} \cdot 2 \text{ [m]}.$$
+Calculation of fitting band length $L{{FIX}}$ (m) - cable installation area is multiplied by two: $L{FIX} = A{INST} \cdot 2 \text{ [m]}.$

-Alternatively, if installation allows, heating cable can be fixed to metal reinforcement mesh placed in the floor construction with help of DEVIclipTM twist.
+Alternatively, if installation allows, heating cable can be fixed to metal reinforcement mesh placed in the floor construction.